BibekLakra91/bibeklakra91.github.io/aboutme.md

 ### My hobbies

 <div style="text-align : justify">
 I do watch a lot of anime and web series in my free time.
 Also I love to play some video games like genshin impact, valorant and mobile gmaes like pokemon go.
 Some outdoor games like badminton, cricket and football excites me.
 Also I am very experienced player of chess in my past.
-But nowadays, I am very much attached to [leetcode](https://leetcode.com/u/Poha-Jalebi/)
+But nowadays, I am very much attached to <a href="https://leetcode.com/u/Poha-Jalebi/">leetcode</a>
 </div>